achuchulev/vagrant-secure-consul-multidc/README.md

-# vagrant-secure-consul-multidc
-Example of consul multi DC deployment with Vagrant
+# Sample code to deploy Consul multi DC deployment with Vagrant